pinax/django-mailer/docs/usage.rst

 - ``socket.error``

 Any other exceptions is re-raised.
-That is done for backwords-compatiblity as well as for flexibility: we would otherwise have to maintain an extensive and changing list of exception types, which does not scale, and you get the chance to do error handling that fits your environment like a glove.
+That is done for backwards-compatibility as well as for flexibility: we would otherwise have to maintain an extensive and changing list of exception types, which does not scale, and you get the chance to do error handling that fits your environment like a glove.